realityexpander/How_to_program_from_ground_up/Hardware.md

            - also known as "base" often connected to the "control."
            - (not always "positive" in modern transistors, but usually is.)
    - The transistor can be used to represent any other logic gate and is the current basis for all modern computing.
+   - The transistor is tiny because it is much smaller when compared to a vacuum tube.
+   - It can also switch much faster and consume much less power than the vacuum tube.
-   - The transistor is tiny because it is very small and fast, bumping up against the limits of physics on how small it can be made.
+   - The switching and size limits bumping up against the limits of physics on size and speed. small it can be made.

    - ### How to Build Complex Logic Gates from Simple Transistors